Talal Yassine: Career

-Yassine started working at the law firm Dunhill Madden Butler, which later merged with the accounting company Price Waterhouse Coopers in 2000.
+Yassine started working at law firm Dunhill Madden Butler, which later merged with accounting company Price Waterhouse Coopers in 2000.
 Later, he entered politics by putting his name down for Australian Labour Party's (ALP) preselection for the legislative seat of Auburn in 2001.
 ALP Premier Bob Carr, in his book, Run For Your Life, said that the party passed over Yassine amidst intense anti-Lebanese, anti-Muslim sentiments after a series of gang rape attacks were committed against women in Sydney by Lebanese Australian youths led by serial rapist Bilal Skaf a year before.
 Carr later characterised the decision as unfair and unjust to Yassine.
 However, Yassine stated in the ABC's RN interview that he was fortunate he did not push through with politics then as anti-Islamic rhetoric intensified when weeks after the 2001 election, the September 11 attacks occurred.

-Later, he worked in corporate finance and technical real estate divisions for the investment bank and fund manager Babcock & Brown for two years and quit before the company collapsed in 2009.
-Together with Ben Keneally, spouse of former New South Wales premier Kristina Kenneally, he co-founded the Australian division of electric car company, Better Place, and was responsible for the company's business development and strategic partnership.
+Yassine worked in corporate finance and technical real estate divisions for investment bank and fund manager Babcock & Brown for two years and quit before the company collapsed in 2009.
+Together with Ben Keneally, he co-founded the Australian division of the Israeli based electric car company, Better Place, and was responsible for the company's business development and strategic partnership.
 In mid-2011, he stepped back from the day-to-day management of the company while still holding financial interest.

-Yassine holds a seat in several corporate boards including as Executive Chairman of the Board at First Quay Capital and LandCorp Australia, Chairman of the Australian Advisory Board of Gulf Australia Corporation, formerly as chairman at Platinum Hearing, and a member of the Australian Arab Dialogue board.
-In 2017 Yassine was board secretary for The Co-op Bookshop, during which a student-led campaign unsuccessfully attempted to remove the board over accusations of mismanagement, substandard governance, and anti-democratic practices.
+The company declared bankruptcy in 2013.